First measurements of high frequency cross-spectra from a pair of large Michelson interferometers

 To produce a linear response to differential length perturbations $\delta X$, each interferometer is operated at a DARM offset of around 1~nm from a dark fringe.
-A digital control system monitors fluctuations in the output light and feeds back differential signals to piezo-electric actuated end mirror mounts to hold the fringe offset to better than $0.5$\ \AA\ RMS, thus maintaining a stable operating point.
+No optic is suspended, but steel and Viton spring stacks damp environmental noise above 15Hz.
+A digital control system monitors fluctuations in the output light and feeds back differential signals to piezo-electric actuated end mirror mounts to hold the fringe offset within the 700Hz unity gain frequency.
+The shaped loop maintains a $50$ pm RMS residual motion as measured the through the 16kHz control system Nyquist frequency.
+Narrowband excitations used for length sensitivity calibration and alignment control account for half of this RMS.
 At this fringe offset, around 50~ppm of signal-bearing interference light appears at the antisymmetric port, as measured relative to the intracavity power.
-This value is chosen to balance the interference fringe light with the the contrast defect light leakage $\epsilon_\text{cd} \approx 50\un{ppm}$.
-This non-interfering light carries no signal but contributes shot noise variance.
+This value is chosen to balance the interference fringe light with the non-interfering contrast defect light leakage $\epsilon_\text{cd} \approx 50\un{ppm}$ which carries no signal but contributes shot noise variance.